rdr42/rdr42.github.io/_pages/about.md

 Beyond the screen, I'm an explorer with a range of hobbies.
 I enjoy rock climbing, songwriting, movies (specially horror) and code art (generative art).
 Lately, I've been captivated by the world of design and biomimicry, occasionally immersing myself in those subjects.

-Finally, I perceive life as a marvelously intricate tapestry with endless, interconnected patterns, each bearing its unique blend of experience and perhaps a subtle algorithmic essence.
+I perceive life as a marvelously intricate tapestry with endless, interconnected patterns, each bearing its unique blend of experience and perhaps a subtle algorithmic essence.
 Let's explore, learn, and create together, one line of code and one adventure at a time.
 If you'd like to connect, don't hesitate to reach out.
-Just click the email button, and send a message my way.